apilbhandarimss/MSCSLM/README.md

 MSCSLM is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the project for both non-commercial and commercial purposes.

+There is one demo chatbot dataset in the code also an apk to try it out